Cost+Docs

 1. Your server creates an order by calling POST /v1/orders/.

-2. The API returns a payment_url pointing to the hosted payment page.
+2. The API returns a URL pointing to the hosted payment page.

-3. You redirect the customer to the payment_url.
+3. You redirect the customer to the payment page.

 4. The customer completes payment on the Cost+ hosted page.

-5. The customer is redirected back to your return_url.
+5. The customer is redirected back to your return_url (or failure_url for failed payments).

 6. Cost+ sends a webhook notification to your webhook_url with the order status.